arnicas/interactive-vis-course/Week1/README.md

 A next step for data work is to do exploration with graphs in Excel or a tool like Tableau.
 We'll go over those in a couple weeks.

+## Load the Data with D3

+Read in data with D3 and verify it's there in the console: [d3_load_csv_json.html](d3_load_csv_json.html).
+JSON objects (javascript object notation) should be there for each row of your data set.

+The contents of each data set are printed to the screen using a simple jquery text operation and `"JSON.stringify()."`

 ## Homework